What Color Is June: Pearl, Alexandrite, Rose & Honeysuckle

 The Symbolism of June's Colors

-The combination of the Pearl's classic white and Alexandrite's dynamic color change offers rich symbolism for those born in June.
+The combination of June's birthstones and birth flowers creates a rich tapestry of symbolism for those born in this month.

 Pearl Symbolism